HeringtonPress/HeringtonPress.github.io/systems/olc/olc.md

 - SPIKED: Wrong actions deals d4 damage to the picker.

 ## Stealth
-Moving silently and unseen is a Save with a penalty equal to your total filled slots, excluding Quick-Slots, and a bonus equal to unfilled slots.
+Moving silently and unseen is a Save with a bonus equal to your empty slots and a penalty equal to the amount of armor filled slots.

-When attempting to sneak as a group, one member of the group Saves.
-The CR is equal to the total filled Slots of the group, divided by half of the group, rounded up.
+When sneaking as a group one save is made with the penalty and bonuses averaged.
 ## Degeneration and Leaving the Dungeon
-The Underworld hoards its treasures.
-It hates the idea of its gold returning to the surface.

-Whenever you leave the dungeon, the dungeon degenerates.
-Things may change, the dungeon may restock, but most critically, the treasure depletes.

-Every time the players exit to the outside, the biggest treasure pile in the dungeon loses 20% of its value, stolen away by agents of the Underworld.
+Every time you leave the Dungeon, the biggest treasure pile in the dungeon loses around 20% of its value, stolen away by agents of the Underworld.

 The exception to this is if you have a camp setup outside the dungeon you may make a pitstop.
 Roll the Dungeon die once when exciting and again when re-entering though these rolls may never lower the clock beyond 3.
 # Fighting
 ---
-### Rounds
+## Rounds
 Each Round the Guide describes what it appears like the monsters are going to do.
 Save against 8, with a bonus for every empty slot, to act first.
-### On Your Turn
+## On Your Turn
-You take two actions per round.

-Move to an adjacent zone, Strike, trip, get in front of an ally, fetch an item, or raise a shield.
+You take two actions per round: Move to an adjacent zone, Strike, trip, get in front of an ally, fetch an item, or raise a shield.
 You may only Strike once.
 Get creative.
-### Attacking
+## Attacking
-Make an attack against an enemy, rolling damage based on the weapon you are wielding and dealing it to your opponent.
+Roll damage based on the weapon you are wielding and deal it to your opponent.
-### Defending
+## Defending
-When getting attacked.
 You may Gamble your Armor Dice to subtract the result of all your dice from the damage taken.
 Shields may also be gambled, notably you can resolve a shields gamble before gambling armor.
-### Impaired vs Bolstered
+## Impaired vs Bolstered
-Attacks may become Impaired by circumstances within the fiction.
-I.e. fighting with a polearm in a narrow tunnel, using a knife against an acidic ooze, firing a bow into melee, swinging your sword while laying prone.
-Similarly some attacks may have reason to be more effective then they regularly are.
+Attacks may become Impaired by the fiction.
+I.e. fighting with a polearm in a narrow tunnel, firing a bow into melee, or attacking while prone.
+Similarly some attacks may have reasons to be more effective then they regularly are.

 When making an attack while impaired your weapon dice are halved.
 While Bolstered add a d6 to the damage roll.
-### Fleeing
+## Fleeing
-If the party agrees to flee then bar dire circumstances they escape.
+If the party agrees to retreat then bar dire circumstances they escape.
 Each character that escaped gains 2d3 Stress.
 Any items dropped in the pursuit are lost to the dungeon.
 Fleeing in this way leaves any fallen or captured ally behind, unless you are holding the fallen and have the slots to do so.
 The average human is 6 Slots and dragging allows you to ignore their encumbrance.

 # Equipment
 ---